 Lifegiver.

-He brought it to her, unsheathed, meaning to hand it to her, but it slipped from his grip, as if it had a mind of its own and hovered over the bed, parallel with Scarlet.
+He brought it to her, unsheathed, meaning to hand it to her, but it left his grip and hovered over the bed, parallel with Scarlet, as though it had been waiting for exactly this.

-She felt the warmth moving through her chest, almost like the dawning of a new day.
-It was as though she could see new sunlight spilling over her own horizon and glorious light flooded into her and over her.
+She felt the warmth moving through her chest.
+It was like sunlight reaching somewhere it had never quite reached before—slow, and certain, and unhurried.
 The coldness evaporated.
 The pain contracted and then released.
 Under her hand, she could feel the flesh mending and the skin closing.

 She did not look down.